4655BrewCo/4655BrewCoStirPlate/README.md

 - [Hackster.io - Use Visual Studio Code for your Particle Development Needs][hackster-io-howto-vs-code-particle]
 - [Particle Docs - Working with projects and libraries][particle-doc-cli-projects]
+- [Fritzing is an open-source hardware initiative that makes electronics accessible as a creative material for anyone][fritzing]

 <!-- Link references -->
 [project-tags]: https://github.com/4655BrewCo/4655BrewCoStirPlate/tags